 Jackson State is conveniently located in the heart of Jackson and can be easily reached from highways 55, 20, and 80.
-Our graduate courses are all offered in the late afternoon or evening.
-Starting in summer 2015, we will be offering summer courses as well.
+Our graduate courses are all offered in the late afternoon or evening with some Saturday and summer classes as well.
 We are also close to historical resources, including the Mississippi State Archives and the Margaret Walker Center.

-Deadlines for 2014-2015
+Deadlines for 2015-2016